 The Gospel exhorts us to pray for our leaders – for peace and stability so that the Gospel can be preached and many can come to know and trust in Jesus.

 In giving instructions to the young Timothy, Paul asks him to instruct the church to pray for those in positions of authority.
 Notice that Paul is clear in the goal of this request – that there may be peace in the land so that the Gospel will be preached and people will come to faith in Jesus.
-Elsewhere Paul argues that there is no human authority that is not ordained by God (Rom 13:1-7).
-The New Testament holds a very clear stand on how Christians ought to relate to authorities (1Pe2:13).
+Elsewhere Paul argues that there is no human authority that is not ordained by God (Romans 13:1-7).
+The New Testament holds a very clear stand on how Christians ought to relate to authorities (1Peter 2:13).

 of the world; That there may be justice and peace on the earth.’

 The Anglican Book of Common Prayer, taking its inspiration from the Bible, encourages Christians to pray regularly for their leaders.
 The main thrust of this prayer is for peace and justice in the land.
 The assumption is that Christians will not only pray for peace and justice, but they will work actively in their respective roles toward these ends (Micah 6:8).
 The goal is the well-being of the nation and the common good.

 It is God who appoints people into positions of leadership.
 God works in the hearts of world rulers, even those who are not Christians, to get them to bring about his plans.
 God used people like Nebuchadnezzar or Darius to bring about his plan and protect his people.
 So ultimately it doesn’t matter that much which party or people are in power, as long as God is working out his purposes – and we know He is doing just that!

-- We are called to pray for peace – that God will use these people to bring about a just society (1 Tim 2:1-4).
+We are called to pray for peace – that God will use these people to bring about a just society (1 Timothy 2:1-4).
 The church needs to continually and without ceasing pray for the leaders in the country.
 It is sad to say that our tendency is to only pray for the country when things go wrong.
 Yet we are called to pray for the country at all times.
 Peace and justice will be a result of God’s answered prayers over a nation (2 Chronicles 7:14).

 Christians need to remember that although we are in this world we are not of this world (Matthew 5:13-16).
 We look forward to a world without sin and therefore without troubles, suffering and wars (Revelation 21:27).
 This world will never be that place.
 We are called to be ‘salt and light’ while knowing that we live in a broken and fallen world.
 This calls for a certain degree of pragmatism during times of elections.
 As much as we work hard and whenever possible making this world a ‘better’ place to live, we must not be fooled to believe that it will all be reformed.
 Sin and rebellion are so anchored in the human heart and systems that only the second coming of Jesus will rid the world completely of this endemic and destructing curse.

-- Elections are a great time to show the beauty of the church by being peacemakers (Matthew 5:9).
+Elections are a great time to show the beauty of the church by being peacemakers (Matthew 5:9).
 Not letting tribal or political divisions divide the church or for that matter the country.
 Rather the church can play a great role of reconciling the alienated world by pointing them to Jesus and his righteousness.
 When people are preaching division, the church is called to preach reconciliation, not only of men amongst themselves, but of God and man through the sacrificial death of Jesus.
 As the church points people to Jesus during these times, it may just find that it is ‘a voice of one calling in the desert’.

-Conclusion: The Gospel solution
+The Gospel Solution

 God is sovereign and will raise up people who will extend his purposes on earth as they fight for justice, peace and prosperity.
-Yet we need to put our hope not in political systems or leaders or parties but in Jesus, he alone will meet our deepest needs.
+Yet we need to put our hope not in political systems or leaders or parties but in Jesus.
+He alone will meet our deepest needs.
 Election times are just another great reminder that this world is wanting.
 We need the rule of Jesus.
-It is a great time to cry and pray ‘Come, Lord Jesus, come!’.
+It is a great time to cry and pray ‘come, Lord Jesus, come’!